The Aina Birnitis Dissertation-Completion Fellowship in the Humanities for Latvia

 1. Complete the online application form.

 2. The application must include a proposal packet (single PDF file), which must consist of the following:

-a) Proposal (no more than five pages) in English summarizing the proposed thesis of the research;
+a) Proposal (no more than three pages) in English summarizing the proposed thesis of the research;

 c) One-page timeline for the expected completion of dissertation writing and defense;